Hay making was first carried out in the North in Moray in the early 18th century, but another century had to pass before the process became common.

 They often pointed south or south west to allow the sun to dry both sides equally.
 The drying effects of the wind blowing through the stooks were very important.
 Sometimes sheaves were turned to allow thorough drying.

-The picture shows stooks at the Drumnadrochit farm of of the family of Mr Wilson, assistant manager of the Bank of Scotland, Fortrose.
+The picture shows stooks at the Drumnadrochit farm of the family of Mr Wilson, assistant manager of the Bank of Scotland, Fortrose.

 When the farmer felt that the grain was dry, it was time for the “leading”.
 Frames were fitted to the side of the carts to allow for higher and wider loads.
 Leading began on the outside of the field and moved clockwise round it, from early morning to late at night.